Dr Firas Watfeh MD MSc

 We are fortunate enough to have a fantastic, highly skilled and professional nursing team at Haverhill Family Practice, many of whom have been with us for many years.
 We work as a team and support one another, with joint educational meetings and joint working for things like minor surgery.

-The team is made up of Nina (Lead Nurse, specialising in respiratory), Sibelle (specialising in Coronary Heart Disease and Hypertension) and Shelley (Diabetic specialist nurse).
+The team is made up of Sibelle (Lead Nurse, specialising in Hypertension & Coronary Heart Disease), Shelley (Lead Nurse, specialising in Diabetes), Bincy & Brydie.

 Healthcare assistants offer health checks, new patient checks, and blood tests and assist the doctors with minor surgery.
 Appointments are available every weekday, although the last collection of samples from the surgery to the West Suffolk labs for analysis is around 3.30pm, therefore, blood tests are generally done before this time.